uajah474/Self-Chat/README.md

 The application was created using HTML, CSS & JavaScript **Only!**.
 Thus, messages are sent from a single html page and received in the chat box of that same page.

-**INSTALLATION**

-To see how it works:
+**RUN THE PROGRAM**

 * Download the SelfChat.zip file
 * Extract the SelfChat folder into any location in your local drive.
 * In the extracted folder, open SelfChat.html in your browser.

 **COMPACTIBILITY**

 This is only a web based application created using HTML, CSS & JavaScript.
-It can be opened and run on any browser.
+It can run on any mobile or desktop browser.

-Some very old (non updated) browser that uses deprecated codes may no support its functionality.

-It also works on mobile.

 **HOW IT WORKS**